JonEG/typo3-certifications/notes/05-typo3-apis/using-caches-and-cachemanager.md

 Goals:

-- [ ] Understand the different types of caches available in TYPO3 and their purposes
+- [ ] Understand the different types of caches available in TYPO3 and their purposes.
-- [ ] Configure and use caches to enhance performance and efficiency
+- [ ] Configure and use caches to enhance performance and efficiency.
-- [ ] Manage and clear cache entries using CacheManager
+- [ ] Manage and clear cache entries using CacheManager.

 ---